JovanMoolah/GesturetoSpeech/README.md

 For speech to work, please download languages and voices in Windows Languages settings.
 Tutorial: https://support.microsoft.com/en-us/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8

-For Translation to work, please uncomment Argos translate package download and download desired model.
+For Translation to work, please uncomment Argos translate package and download desired model.
 Models can be found here: https://github.com/argosopentech/argos-translate/blob/master/argostranslate/languages.csv For example, English to Spanish would be: from_code="en", to_code="es"

 # Testing
-The application was ran on RTX 4060 GPU and a 30 FPS webcam.
-Capture speed averaged 45 gestures a minute.
+The application was run on RTX 4060 GPU and a 30 FPS webcam.
+Capture speed averaged 30 to 45 gestures a minute.

 The model works well with white backgrounds up to 1.5m and cluttered background up to 0.5m.
 Model has significantly greater accuracy with light, plain colored backgrounds.

-Online datasets can be evaluated with model by changing stream source to image and video, and typing directory location in text box next to stream source.
+Online datasets can be evaluated with the model by changing stream source to image and video, and typing directory location in text box next to stream source.

 A livestream source was added.
-Just type url that is livestreaming such as youtube or twitch.
+Just type livestreaming url such as youtube or twitch.
 Note, there is too much latency for livestreaming to work effectively.